 MEDIUM JACKETS: end just below the widest part of your hips which they'll emphasis (avoid if you are a triangle / pear shape)

 LONG JACKETS: Measure the distance from the top of your shoulder to the floor (take off your shoes when measuring).
 Now halve it.
 This is your personal long-jacket length ensuring your body looks in proportion.
+(NB for easy reference, note where this is on your body eg end of your little finger or take a tape measure with you when shopping.)

 EXTRA LONG JACKETS: suit taller women (over 1.65m or 5'6").
 They work best with slim pants and short to knee length skirts (definitely not long skirts - they'll mess up your proportions).
+I love this look but I'm too short to wear it!)

 Choose a jacket that fits your shoulders (avoiding expensive shoulder alterations) and skims your waist (a semi-tailored fit is universally flattering).